 (B) Medical examinations and records of immunizations shall not be required of children in a school child program who are enrolled in an accredited public, eligible nonpublic school, or county board of DD school.

-(C) Nonprescription and prescription medication shall be administered in accordance with program policies and procedures and only with written permission of a parent.
+(C) Nonprescription and prescription medication shall be administered in accordance with program policies and procedures and only with written permission of a parent Only employees who are health professionals or who have completed drug administration training may administer medication pursuant to section 3313.713 of the Revised Code.

 (1) All prescription medicine must be current within the last twelve months, kept in its original container, and have a legible label containing the child's name and written instructions for use from a licensed physician, nurse practitioner, or dentist.
-All medicines must be kept in a place that is inaccessible to children.
+Medication shall be stored in a designated locked storage place, except that drugs that require refrigeration may be kept in a refrigerator not accessible to children.
 An inhaler or nonprescription medication may be available to a school child with a special health condition with parental permission in accordance with the program's policy.

 (2) Except in cases of emergency, parents shall give the first dose of any newly prescribed medication so that they may personally observe the child's reaction.